1. Development of kittens

 -

-By 9 days old, a kitten’s birth weight has doubled.
+By the time a kitten is 9 days old, its birth weight has doubled.

 -

-From day 10, the kittens’ eyes open, but their vision has yet to develop.
+From day 10, the kittens' eyes open, but their vision still has to develop.

 -

-By week 3, the kitten can actually walk, although still wobbly, on straight, outstretched legs.
+In week 3, the kitten can already really walk, although still wobbly, on straight, outstretched legs.

 -

-Once the kittens can walk, they also discover what playing and wrestling is – siblings are now more than just a source of warmth in the nest.
+Once the kittens can walk, they also discover what playing and wrestling is - brothers and/or sisters are now more than just a source of warmth in the nest.

 -

-From week 3, the first baby teeth break through; in addition to mother’s milk, the kittens are introduced to soaked, solid food.
+From week 3 the first milk teeth break through; in addition to mother's milk, the kittens are introduced to soaked, solid food.

 -